ppkgtmm/ppkgtmm/README.md

 # Hi there 👋🏻

 I am data engineer at propertyguru with ~2 years of work experience in IT industry.
-Previously, I developed APIs for clients of a software vendor startup in bangkok.
+Previously, I developed APIs for clients of a software vendor startup.
 My interests include data engineering, data science, automation and technology

 <br />
 <div align="center">